mermaid-js/mermaid/docs/usage.md

 ## Using the mermaid.init call

-#
-Is it possible to set some configuration via the mermaid object.
+To set some configuration via the mermaid object.
 The two parameters that are supported using this approach are:

 * mermaid_config.startOnLoad
 * mermaid_config.htmlLabels